mjtiv/VADT/README.md

 VADT performs two different types of statistical analysis of the data (varying models) to identify significant ASE results, a meta analysis or a per sample analysis of the data.
 Both tests give similiar results, but adress the question of identifying statisically significant ASE variants in slighly different ways and it is up to the user to choose which model is best for their dataset.
 An explanation of how each test is specifically performed is explained below.

-#### Part 4 A. Meta-Analysis
+#### Part 4 A. Meta-Analysis (Variants)

 After performing the binomial test, VADT next performs a meta-analysis accross all tested samples per variant using Fisher's Method (Fisher 1958) to combine p-values.
 After getting the final p-value from the meta-analysis an FDR (Benjamini-Hochberg 1995) correction is performed on the data and the significant variants (q-value cutoff defined by user) reported.

 Linke for Combine P-values Test: https://docs.scipy.org/doc/scipy-0.19.1/reference/generated/scipy.stats.combine_pvalues.html

-#### Part 4 B. Sample Level Analysis
+#### Part 4 B. Multi-dimensional p-value adjustment (Samples)

-After performing the binomial test, VADT next performs an FDR (Benjamini-Hochberg 1995) correction on a per-sample basis and the significant variants (q-value cutoff defined by user) reported.
+After performing the binomial test, VADT next performs a multi-dimensional p-value adjustment on a per sample basis (Guo 2010) based on a user defined p-value cutoff.
+The multi-dimensional p-value adjustment tries to take into account adjusting the p-values of each sample based on both the x and y axis of the data.

 It is important to point out VADT is not a black box program and all intermediate files are retained for the user to help the user better understand each step performed and also identify bugs in the program.
 No program is perfect and can always be improved!